 15. Visit a Hill Tribe Village

-The hills and mountains around Chiang Rai are dotted with hill tribe villages.
-The people in these villages are often nomadic tribes from outside Thailand, and include the famous “long neck” Karen hilltop tribes.
+Hill tribe villages are found all over the hills and mountains surrounding Chiang Rai.
+The people in these villages are often part of nomadic tribes from outside Thailand and include the famous “long neck” Karen hilltop tribes.
 These groups historically came to Thailand from Myanmar, and the women may wear brass rings around their necks.

 In my opinion, if you decide to visit a hill tribe village, it’s important to carefully consider the experience you’re booking and make sure it’s ethical.
 Some of the hill tribe visits, especially those included as an “attraction” on cheap whistle-stop day trips, could be seen as exploitative.